Important information about GDPR, and ways to get started with your compliance.

 - Display terms and conditions in your scheduling instructions.

 - Include consent requests on intake forms.
 You can also require clients to agree to your terms before buying a package or signing up for a subscription.

 - Delete client information in the Client List, delete inactive clients, and delete clients in bulk.

 - Export client data to follow a client's data portability request.

 Using Squarespace with third-party services

-The GDPR not only affects how your site processes personal data, but also how other services process data on your behalf.
-Squarespace offers integrations with third-party services and methods for integrating additional services, including:
+The GDPR not only affects how the Squarespace products you use process personal data, but also how other services process data on your behalf.
+You can use built-in integrations to connect the Squarespace products to third-party services, and other methods for integrating additional services, including:

 - Connected accounts